swcarpentry/hg-novice/_episodes/04-tracking.md

 * when it was created,
 * and the log message Mercurial was given when the changeset was created.

-The revision number is a convenient integer shorthand for the hexidecimal identifier.
+The revision number is a convenient integer shorthand for the hexadecimal identifier.

 > ## Where Are My Changes?